QATMA: Quantization-Aware Training with Multimodal Alignment for Open-Vocabulary Object Detection

 \section{Method}

-CR-QAT is an integrated framework that mitigates quantization error accumulation and comprehensively restores multi-dimensional relational knowledge.
-It consists of two synergistic components: CQAT for stable, stage-by-stage optimization, and TRKD tailored for task-relevant modules to reconstruct fine-grained vision-language alignments and inter-region relational structures.
+QATMA is an integrated framework that mitigates quantization error accumulation and restores both cross-modal and intra-modal alignments.
+It consists of two synergistic components: CQAT for stable, stage-by-stage optimization, and TPSD tailored for task-relevant modules to reconstruct region-text and region-region alignment.